 Conclusion

-The AWOL LTV-2500 is now for me possibly the most comprehensive proposition in the RGB Laser TV market.
+The AWOL LTV-2500 represents, for me, one of the most compelling offerings in the RGB Laser TV market.

--Crisp optics and excellent edge-to-edge focus on the screen.
+• It boasts crisp optics and exceptional edge-to-edge focus on the screen.

--Native motion handling of 24 frames per second, something truly groundbreaking for a 4K DLP projector that we were eagerly anticipating.
+• Groundbreaking native motion handling of 24 frames per second, a rarity for a 4K DLP projector.

--Turbo mode that reduces input lag to an outstanding 15ms in 4K!
+• The Turbo mode reduces input lag to an outstanding 15ms in 4K, ideal for gaming.

--Excellent performance in both HDR and SDR content.
+• It excels in both HDR and SDR content, delivering stunning performance.

--Continuous firmware updates (Dolby Vision support has already been announced for the next update).
+• Continuous firmware updates, with Dolby Vision support already announced for the next update.

--Built-in Dolby Atmos sound that can easily cover a small space.
+• The built-in Dolby Atmos sound system provides immersive audio that can easily fill a small space.

 Just like I have promised, I’m giving you the settings that I have personally applied to my own LTV-2500 for you to try.
 You have nothing to lose…